-3. Use the Two-Pass Strategy to Manage Time.
+3. Use the Two-Pass Strategy to Manage Time

 Another way to manage time is by employing the two-pass strategy.
 This strategy involves skipping hard or time-consuming questions in favor of answering easier questions, which you’re presumably more likely to get correct.

-To use the two-pass strategy, you will make a quick judgment about how much time it’s going to take you to answer each question.
+To use the two-pass strategy, you will make a quick judgement about how much time it’s going to take you to answer each question.
 You know the questions that you read and read again and still have no idea where to begin?
 These are the ones that you will target.
 Read the question no more than two times, then make your best guess and fill it in on your answer sheet.
 Circle the number on your answer sheet and in your test booklet, and move on to a question that you’re more likely to get correct.
 In this way, you conserve time.

 At the end of the section, if you have time remaining, go back through the questions that you skipped and try to answer them.
 If you don’t have time remaining, at least you’ve made your best guess and spent your time on questions that you were more apt to answer correctly.

-For more about the Two-Pass Strategy, check out this tutorial from Khan Academy.
+For more about the two-pass strategy, check out this tutorial from Khan Academy.

 4. Employ the Process of Elimination